sammy-kablammy/.config/quick_reference/bash_quick_reference.md

 * ln -s /mnt/c/Users/my_windows_folder my_nickname

 # job control
-you already know about ctrl-c to stop a running program. to test this kind of thing, you can use the "sleep" command, which takes a number of seconds.
+to test this kind of stuff, you can use the "sleep" command, which takes a number of seconds.

+you already know about ctrl-c to stop a running program.

 there are tons of signals that shell programs can receive. typing ctrl-c sends a SIGINT (a signal to interrupt), for example